lavdeep2332/inkle-Social-Assignment/README.md

 DOCS API Documentation: https://documenter.getpostman.com/view/50284284/2sB3dHVsSY

-**Project Requirements Checklist**
+# Project Requirements Checklist

 This API fulfills all requirements specified in the assignment:

-User Auth: Signup, Login (JWT), and Profile management.
+**User Auth:** Signup, Login (JWT), and Profile management.

-Social Actions: Create posts, Like content, Follow users.
+**Social Actions:** Create posts, Like content, Follow users.

-Activity Feed: Global wall tracking all network actions (via Signals).
+**Activity Feed:** Global wall tracking all network actions (via Signals).

-Blocking System: Blocked users disappear entirely from the feed and API.
+**Blocking System:** Blocked users disappear entirely from the feed and API.

-Role-Based Access:
+**Role-Based Access:**
 Admin: Can delete any post or user.
 Owner: Can manage Admins.

-Feed Logs: Tracks "Post deleted by Admin" and "User deleted by Owner".
+**Feed Logs:** Tracks "Post deleted by Admin" and "User deleted by Owner".

-Project Approach & Architecture
+# Project Approach & Architecture

-The Philosophy: I designed this system to be modular and scalable.
+I designed this system to be modular and scalable.
 Instead of a monolithic structure, I separated the logic into four distinct apps: accounts, content, social, and feed.
 This ensures separation of concerns and makes the codebase easier to maintain.

-Key Technical Decisions:
+# Key Technical Decisions

 Automated Feed (Signals): I implemented the Observer Pattern using Django Signals.
 Instead of writing feed logic inside every View, a background listener automatically creates an Activity entry whenever a Post, Like, or Follow occurs.
 This keeps the controllers clean and ensures data consistency.